Beyoojn/coffeeshop_insightsample/README.md

 # About the project :

 In this project, we explore a sales dataset and generate various analytics and insights from customer's past order behavior.
 We go from basic SQL queries to exploring problems.
-We work on the following skills :

-* Importing a file into SQL Server Database
-* Writing basic queries for general analysis
-* Pandas
-* Visualizing and analyzing the dataset
-* Used diffrent filters for better visualization
+## Problem Statement :

+The dataset from a local coffee shop includes transaction records and product details.
+The objective is to extract valuable insights that inform decision-making and stimulate business growth.

+## Goal

+To analyze the sales dataset comprehensively to uncover actionable insights that contribute to business growth and operational efficiency.

+## Objective

+1. Explore Transaction Records:
+    Analyze transactional data to understand customer purchasing behavior and preferences.

+2. Examine Product Details:
+    Review product information to identify top-selling items, seasonal trends, and customer favorites.

+3. Identify Key Insights:
+    Extract actionable insights such as peak sales hours, popular product combinations, and customer demographics.

+4. Drive Decision-Making:
+    Utilize insights to support strategic decisions on inventory management, marketing campaigns, and customer engagement initiatives.

+## Business Metric

+1. Customer Retention Rate
+     * Definition: Percentage of customers who return to make additional purchases.
+     * Importance: Indicates customer satisfaction and loyalty, essential for sustainable business growth.